pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

 You can custom the followings by `WITH` option of `CREATE INDEX`:

-  * Tokenizer: It's a module for full text search.
+  * Tokenizer: It's a module for customizing how to extract keywords.
   * Normalizer: It's a module for customizing equality of `text` and `varchar` types.

 Normally, you don't need to custom them because default values of them are suitable for most cases.
 Features to custom them are for advanced users.